Police have arrested a Park City man wanted for firing shots that struck a vehicle and a condominium building in Mundelein in November.

 Investigators were able to obtain a significant amount of evidence, including video surveillance of the area, which led to the identification of Pratcher as the suspect, Monahan said.

 The Lake County States Attorney’s Office reviewed the case and evidence and an arrest warrant was issued for Pratcher on November 17.

 On December 23, Mundelein police detectives obtained information that Pratcher was possibly in the Kenosha, Wisconsin area.

 The Kenosha Police Department provided assistance and was able to conduct a traffic stop on a vehicle in which Pratcher was an occupant, Monahan said.

 Pratcher was taken into custody on the arrest warrant without incident and transported to the Kenosha County Jail.

 Pratcher was extradited on December 28 to the Lake County Jail where a bond hearing was held.

-Court records show that Lake County Circuit Judge Charles Johnson set bond at $500,000.
+Court records show that Lake County Judge Charles Johnson set bond at $500,000.

-On Wednesday, Lake County Circuit Judge Bolling Haxall reduced Pratcher’s bond despite objections from a prosecutor.
+On Wednesday, Lake County Judge Bolling Haxall reduced Pratcher’s bond despite objections from a prosecutor.